parthpathak05/content/Ambari_Infra_solr/Solr_generic_commands.md

-### Generic commands in Ambari-Infra-Solr and Apache Solr*
+### ***Generic commands in Ambari-Infra-Solr and Apache Solr
 ---

-* Note: Please change the port to 8886 when referring to Ambari Infra Solr and 8983 when referring to Apache Solr.
+* Note: Please change the port to 8886 when dealing with Ambari Infra Solr and to 8983 when dealing to Apache Solr/HDP Search Solr.

 - To check if ambari-infra-solr server instance is running on the node: